Skip to content

 In brief

 In France, a castle wedding means a château: a privately owned historic estate booked for full sole use, with on-site sleeping and English-speaking planning support.
-We list 12 châteaux nationwide, from the Loire to Provence, with hire from €4,200 to €55,000.
+Our curated collection spans the country, from the Loire to Provence, each offered for full sole use across a wedding weekend.

 Key facts at a glance